ligerbots/website_2016/wp-backend/wp-content/plugins/wp-approve-user/readme.txt

 == Changelog ==

+= 6 =
+* Improved approval flow, waiting with password email until after approval.
+* Fixed a bug where the approval email had some stray whitespace surrounding it.
+* Tested for WordPress 5.2.

 = 5 =
 * Fixed a bug where user registration couldn't be activated with the plugin active.